Skip to content

 • Inspect fuel lines, hoses, and connections before each use.

 • Don’t overload the generator — stick to the rated capacity.
+When browsing portable generators for sale, ensure you choose one that covers your peak power needs.

 • Change oil and filters regularly to keep the engine clean and cool.

 Explosions may be rare, but the risks are real.
 By keeping up with checks, maintaining airflow, and respecting safe distances, you cut those risks down to almost nothing.
 With some simple habits, your generator will quietly do its job — no fireworks, just reliable power when you need it most.
+Many owners of Westinghouse generators find that following the manufacturer's schedule is the easiest way to ensure safety.

 You might also like: